 Your doctor might recommend an echocardiogram, which is an ultrasound of the heart.
 It gives a better picture of the structure and function of your heart, looking at the size of the chambers of your heart and its valves.

 In more serious cases, you might be tested with electrodes placed inside the heart.
 This is called an electrophysiologic study, and it is performed by an electrophysiologist.

 Treatment for Heart Rhythm Disorders

 If you need treatment, the kind you get will depend on your case.
-You might need medication or surgery.
-For instance, a surgeon may place an implanted cardioverter defibrillator (ICD) in your chest or belly.
+You might need medication, surgery, such as cardiac ablation, or a device implanted.
+During a cardiac ablation, the heart tissue that is causing the irregular rhythm is surgically destoryed.
+In another type of surgery, the doctor places an implanted cardioverter defibrillator (ICD) in your chest or belly.
 It will track your heart and reset your heart rhythm if it has a problem.
 Often, the ICD also works as a pacemaker to prevent you from developing a slow heart rate and to help your heart beat properly.